sagemath/trac_to_gh/Issue 148.md

 }
 ```

-Changing assignee from was to boothby.
+Changing assignee from @williamstein to boothby.